 Equips students with skills for the medical assistant to prepare patients and to assist the physician with routine physical exams in the office or clinic.
 Emphasizes patient preparation, accuracy in test performance, and safety in the laboratory according to current guidelines.
 Includes theory and procedures for microbiology, urinalysis, electrocardiography, and hematology.
+Must be in the Medical Assistant program.

-Prerequisite: Must be a student in the Medical Assistant program.
-BIS 220 with a grade of 2.0 or higher.
+Prerequisite: BIS 220 with a grade of 2.0 or higher.
 ACCUPLACER placement in MTH 102 or completion of MTH 090.

-Corequisite: MED 222.
+Co-requisite: MED 222.